Client recipes

 All files are safe to commit to git.
 When using an API key with {env:STABLE_BASELINE_API_KEY}, the key stays in your environment — not in the config file.
 Or use OAuth to avoid secrets entirely.
 Add .sb/ to .gitignore if you prefer to keep IDs local.

 Your baseline docs are ready.
-Here are some prompts to try next:
+Here are prompts worth pasting next:

-"Summarize the key design decisions in this repo and document them."
+Summarise the key design decisions in this repo and document them.

 Need to start fresh?
 Tell OpenCode: